jaygmehta/jaygmehta.github.io/_pages/about.md

 Welcome to my personal page!

 Hi, My name is Jay Mehta.
-I'm an Assistant Professor at the Department of Mathematics, [Sardar Patel University](https://www.spuvvn.edu/), Vallabh Vidyanagar since 2016.
-Before joining the university, I was a postdoctoral fellow at [The Institute of Mathematical Sciences](https://www.imsc.res.in/), Chennai.
+I'm an Assistant Professor at the Department of Mathematics, [Sardar Patel University](https://www.spuvvn.edu/), Vallabh Vidyanagar, India since 2016.
+Before joining the university, I was a postdoctoral fellow at [The Institute of Mathematical Sciences](https://www.imsc.res.in/), Chennai, India.
+I did my PhD from [Harish-Chandra Research Institute](https://www.hri.res.in/), Prayagraj (Allahabad), India.

 For my university homepage (which I no longer have access) [click here](https://www.spuvvn.edu/team/j-g-mehta/)